Westwood Park, San Francisco: History

+The Westwood Park pillars and gateways have been officially designated as historic landmarks by city supervisors.
+The pillars were constructed in 1916 at three intersections: Miramar Avenue and Monterey Boulevard; Miramar Avenue and Ocean Avenue; and Judson Avenue and Frida Kahlo Way (known as Phelan Avenue at the time).
+They were designed by architect Louis Christian Mullgardt for Westwood Park developers Archibald S. Baldwin and Josiah Howell.

+The residents in Westwood Park formed The Westwood Park Association on March 22, 1917, to serve the community of 650 homes.
 Westwood Park development's 1917 founding documents read: "No person of African, Japanese, Chinese or any Mongolian descent shall be allowed to purchase, own or lease any real property in said Westwood Park."
 In 1959, the first black family, Dorothy Mae Provost Adams, and her husband, Artemus Adams, were able to purchase a house in the neighborhood with the help of a third party.
 Upon learning that the home was sold to a black family, the seller refused to give the Adams the keys to their new home.
 After six months of failed attempts to convince the seller that they should be allowed to move in, the Adams broke into their own home and began the long-delayed process of moving in.

 Although racial restrictions were declared illegal and unenforceable in 1948 by Shelley v.
 Kraemer, social pressure and threats of violence were used to keep neighborhoods segregated, such as the 1958 cross burning in the nearby neighborhood of Ingleside Terraces.

-In 1992, the racial language was removed from the Westwood Park CC&R’s and refiled with the City.
+In 1992, the racial language was removed from the Westwood Park CC&Rs and refiled with the city.

 Section IV of the neighborhood's covenants prohibits the construction of "any flats, apartment houses ... nor shall any building be erected thereon excepting only residence or dwelling houses, nor shall more than one residence or dwelling house be erected on any single lot."